-- the broad, diverse and recent executive and public company board experience represented among the Company Nominees across relevant industry backgrounds, including telecommunications, towers, fiber and real estate (including real estate investment trusts ("REIT")), and across relevant functions such as strategic planning, finance, M&A and technology; - the fact that the Company Nominees include four new independent directors appointed in the last year, and that seven out of the 12 Company Nominees have been appointed to the Board since 2020, each bringing new perspectives and experience to Board deliberations: - the fact that the Company Nominees possess the following knowledge, skills, experience and diversity: - 11 of the 12 Company Nominees have public U.S. company board experience; - 10 of the 12 Company Nominees have experience in or deep knowledge of the wireless, telecom and/or real estate (including REIT) industries; - 10 of the 12 Company Nominees have experience serving as a current or former CEO or senior executive of a significant business subsegment or unit; - 9 of the 12 Company Nominees have experience assessing and managing significant corporate transactions; and - 7 of the 12 Company Nominees are demographically diverse and/or women; - 4 of the 12 Company Nominees have relevant experience in the cell towers industry, including a former CFO of a leading U.S. tower company as well as a Mobile Network Operator executive who managed over 20,000 cell towers: - Ms. Christy, through her more than 25-year career in the telecommunications and high-technology sector, where she held senior executive roles leading and developing major infrastructure portfolios-including tower, fiber and small cell-and her board role with CTIA, a wireless communications industry trade association;
+- the broad, diverse and recent executive and public company board experience represented among the Company Nominees across relevant industry backgrounds, including telecommunications, towers, fiber and real estate (including real estate investment trusts ("REIT")), and across relevant functions such as strategic planning, finance, Mergers and Acquisitions ("M&A") and technology; - the fact that the Company Nominees include four new independent directors appointed in the last year, and that eight out of the 13 Company Nominees have been appointed to the Board since 2020, including Mr. Moskowitz, who was appointed to the Board effective April 11, 2024, each bringing new perspectives and experience to Board deliberations; - the fact that the Company Nominees possess the following knowledge, skills, experience and diversity: - 11 of the 13 Company Nominees have public U.S. company board experience; - 11 of the 13 Company Nominees have experience in or deep knowledge of the wireless, telecom and/or real estate (including REIT) industries; - 11 of the 13 Company Nominees have experience serving as a current or former CEO or senior executive of a significant business subsegment or unit; - 10 of the 13 Company Nominees have experience assessing and managing significant corporate transactions; and - 7 of the 13 Company Nominees are demographically diverse and/or women; - 5 of the 13 Company Nominees have relevant experience in the cell towers industry, including a former CEO of a wireless communications tower company, a former CFO of a leading U.S. tower company as well as a Mobile Network Operator executive who managed over 20,000 cell towers: - Ms. Christy, through her more than 25-year career in the telecommunications and high-technology sector, where she held senior executive roles leading and developing major infrastructure portfolios-including tower, fiber and small cell-and her board role with CTIA, a wireless communications industry trade association;